-13. Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India, such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, Environment Protection Act and rules thereunder (Y/N).
+13. Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, Environment Protection Act, and rules thereunder (Y/N).
 If not, provide details of all such non-compliances, in the following format:

-Specify the law / regulation Provide details Any fines / penalties / action taken by regulatory Corrective / guidelines which was not of the non- agencies such as pollution control boards action taken, complied with compliance or by courts if any All the Colgate- Palmolive (India) Limited manufacturing sites are compliant to all the mentioned norms
+Specify the law / regulation / guidelines which was not complied with Provide details of the non- compliance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts Corrective action taken, if any All the Colgate- Palmolive (India) Limited manufacturing sites are compliant to all the mentioned norms

-- 1. Water withdrawal, consumption, and discharge in areas of water stress (in kilolitres) : For each facility/plant located in areas of water stress, provide the following information: - (i) Name of the area
+- 1. Water withdrawal, consumption, and discharge in areas of water stress (in kilolitres): For each facility/plant located in areas of water stress, provide the following information: - (i) Name of the area